 Refinishing furniture with a coat of paint could also do the trick.
 Revive an old console with Satin Vintage Teal from Rust-Oleum for that color pop inspired by Mexican beach locations.
 A sunny yellow is also always a cheerful addition to a color scheme.

-Known for beautiful embroidery and hand made weaving, Mexico’s textiles infuse color s well as pattern.
-Shared as throws, accent pillows, or wall hangings, such additions give any space a beautiful global touch.
-Oaxaxa holds a variety of woven beauties coming from tribes like the Mixtec and Nahua.
+Known for beautiful embroidery and hand made weaving, Mexico’s textiles infuse color as well as pattern.
+Oaxaca holds a variety of woven beauties coming from tribes like the Mixtec and Nahua.

 Otomi patterns, typically animals, are playful and whimsical options for a space.
 This beautiful floor lamp with Otomi shade from Stray Dog Designs could work in bright colors or all white for a kid’s room or any room in your home!

-Lending toward the arid landscapes throughout Mexico, succulents and cactus plants thrive.
+Lending toward the arid landscapes throughout Mexico, succulents and cactus plants thrive, thus becoming a Mexican design element for homes.
 From bulbous and spiky to long and fleshy, the diversity of these low maintenance botanicals offer interiors desert chic accents.

-I’ve personally fallen in love with Mexican light fixtures.
-A trademark style are the tin fabricated stars whose perforations allow for a dreamy night glow.
-Some also have frosted or colored glass for added flair.
+An easy way to bring in Mexican design elements is through lighting.
+There are several style of Mexican light fixtures.
+One typical option is the tin fabricated star whose perforations allow for a dreamy night glow.
+Some also have frosted or colored glass for added mood.

-Other pendants lean towards north African tendencies of elongated geometric shapes fusing metal and glass.
+Other pendants lean into north African tendencies of elongated geometric shapes fusing metal and glass.
 These have representations in the form of sconces as well.

 5. Terra cotta